 Number of Staff

 Sole traders generally pay less than practices with employees.
-More staff means more people handling client data and preparing returns, increasing the chance of errors.
-It also introduces employer's liability requirements.
+More staff handling client data and preparing returns increases the probability of errors.
+Hiring also introduces workers compensation and employer liability requirements.

 📋